carolina-morales/pozoljs/README.md

 1. Run `npm run dev` to execute the project in development mode.
 2. Run `npm run build` to create the production project (just for typescript).
 3. Run `npm run start` to execute the project in the production mode.

+If you are using yarn:

+1. Run `yarn dev` to execute the project in development mode.
+2. Run `yarn build` to create the production project (just for typescript).
+3. Run `yarn start` to execute the project in the production mode.

 For more information, you can execute: `pozoljs --help`